 - 3 tablespoons olive oil (plus more to coat the bowl for the dough)

 - 4 cups unbleached bread flour, preferred or all-purpose flour

 - 1 tablespoon salt

-- Combine water, honey, and yeast.
-Let rest about 5-10 minutes..mixture should be foamy.
-Mix flours and salt the bowl of a stand mixer fit with the dough hook.
+- Combine water, honey, yeast, and olive oil.
+Let rest for about 5-10 minutes..mixture should be foamy.
+Mix flour and salt the bowl of a stand mixer fit with the dough hook.
 Knead on low speed (check your manufacturer's instructions so you don't burn out your motor) or knead by hand for 10 minutes.
-Dough should be elastic and slightly sticky.
+The dough should be elastic and slightly sticky.